MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-authoring.md

 - Add a step at the beginning and end of each task to let the operator know when they’re starting something new or ending a task and to make the operator feel successful when they complete a task.

-- Don’t be afraid to add lots of steps but remember to keep them short for best effect.
+- Don’t be afraid to add lots of steps, but remember to keep them short for best effect.

 - Consider adding steps that show individual tips and tricks.